-This novel technology could change the face of how we store data...
+This experimental technology could change the face of how we store data

-Racetrack memory, also known as domain-wall memory (DWM), is an experimental technology under development that's envisaged as a replacement for existing memory types, including hard disk drives (HDDs) and flash.
+Racetrack memory, also known as domain-wall memory (DWM), is an experimental technology under development that's expected to provide a replacement for existing memory types, including hard disk drives (HDDs) and flash.

 Like flash, racetrack is a type of non-volatile, solid-state memory.
 However, its creator, IBM, hopes will one day be capable of holding 100 times the amount of data that can be stored on any technology commercially available today.

-Drives using racetrack memory will also be significantly cheaper than flash memory, the company hopes, falling more in line with the price point of HDDs.
+Drives using racetrack memory will also be significantly cheaper than flash memory, IBM hopes, falling more in line with the price point of HDDs.
 This is why it's said to bring together "the best of both worlds" of the primary memory types in use today.

 How does racetrack memory work?

 Racetrack memory relies on spintronics - the intrinsic strength and orientation of the magnetic field created by an electron as it spins - in addition to its electronic charge, in solid-state devices.
-Solid-state in this sense refers not only to the kind of storage we're familiar with in the market today, such as flash storage, but also older technologies like vacuum tubes.
+Solid-state in this sense refers not only to the kind of storage we're familiar with in the market today, but also older technologies like vacuum tubes.

-As an area of study, spintronics has been around since the mid-1980s, but it's only been put into any kind of practical use in the past 15 years or so.
+As an area of study, spintronics has been around since the mid-1980s, but it's only been put into any kind of practical use in the past 15 or so years.
 It wasn't until 2007 that IBM researchers first published a paper on racetrack memory in American Physical Society's Physical Review Letters.
 This was followed by a further paper in the journal Science.